Stimulus bill will help restaurants, but critics say it won’t save them from the pandemic’s effects

 The formula change, said Sean Kennedy, executive vice president of public affairs for the National Restaurant Association, “reflects that the food service industry, the restaurant industry, has been uniquely and obviously affected by this pandemic.”

-Other changes include greater flexibility on how small business owners can spend their PPP money.
+Other changes include greater flexibility on how small-business owners can spend their PPP money.
 Sixty percent of the loan still must be devoted to payroll, but the remaining 40 percent will now be available to spend on personal protective equipment, training protocols, modifications to the business property to protect customers and even perishable items.
-The ability to purchase perishable items was particularly important to the restaurant industry, said Kennedy, because when state and local governments order shutdowns, “our product doesn’t sit well on a back-room shelf.
+The ability to purchase perishable items was particularly important to the restaurant industry, Kennedy said, because when state and local governments order shutdowns, “our product doesn’t sit well on a back-room shelf.
 It perishes.”

 But lobbyists for the restaurant sector also fought for tax deductions on business expenses covered by PPP money.
-This was a huge victory for small businesses, said Kennedy, that would have found themselves stuck with an increased tax bill at the end of the year.
-“We do not need a surprise tax bill," he said.
+This was a huge victory for small businesses, Kennedy said, that would have found themselves stuck with an increased tax bill at the end of the year.
+“We do not need a surprise tax bill,” he said.

 What’s more, the bill will allow businesses that have already secured PPP money to apply again to a program that has been extended to March 31.
 But whether they’re applying for the first time or doubling down, businesses will need to meet certain conditions.
-They must have 300 employees or less, and show they have had a 25 percent drop in revenues during at least one quarter in 2020 compared to 2019.
+They must have 300 employees or less, and show they have had a 25 percent drop in revenue during at least one quarter in 2020 compared with 2019.
 Experts say this caveat should help prevent larger companies from getting their hands on PPP money designed for small business.
 According to a Washington Post investigation, more than half of the $522 billion paid out by August went to larger companies, including chains such as Legal Sea Foods, Boston Market and Cava Mezze Grill.

 Despite the modifications to the Paycheck Protection Program, some argue the relief won’t be enough to save a restaurant industry that’s facing government shutdowns as coronavirus cases and hospitalizations spike during the winter.
 For starters, the PPP funds would still route through banks, where some small restaurant owners may not have a financial history or the connections to secure a loan.
 The Restaurants Act, by contrast, would have been run through the Treasury Department.